ladyisatis/OnePaceOrganizer/README.md

 ### Running the Program

 There are two ways you can run this.
-The first is via the [Releases](https://github.com/ladyisatis/one_pace_renamer/releases) page.
+The first is via the [Releases](https://github.com/ladyisatis/OnePaceOrganizer/releases) page, and use either the `OnePaceOrganizer-gui` ones if you prefer a user interface, or `OnePaceOrganizer-cli` ones if you prefer in the Terminal/Command Line.

 The other is through Python 3.13+, run via these instructions: